-This report is part of a "toolkit" being developed by members of the Global Agenda Council (GAC) on the Role of Faith, and we thank the GAC members for their input.
-The Role of Faith Council seeks to increase "religious literacy" - including awareness and understanding of the positive impact of the role of faith in various sectors - in our complex world.
-This report is one such tool.
+This report is part of a "toolkit" being developed by the World Economic Forum's Global Agenda Council (GAC) on the Role of Faith, and we thank the GAC members for their input as well as Mariah Levin for her guidance.
+This report aims to study and analyze the potential economic impact of faith in light of shifting global demographics and markets, providing a resource for others as they look at connections between faith and the economy.

+This study provides insights on future market transformations that business, government and civil society leaders might see related to faiths.
+It is a "first-cut" type of research, providing pioneering research on future religion and economic change based on best available data.
 Of course, all projections of future trends must be taken with a note of caution.
 Indeed, unforeseen events will yield unpredictable consequences.
 With this caution in mind, we believe that demographic projections are of particular value because, as Voltaire observed, "the present is [literally] pregnant with the future."

-Brian J. Grim, Ph.D.
+Brian J. Grim

-President, Religious Freedom & Business Foundation Member, Global Agenda Council on the Role of Faith, part of The World Economic Forum's Network of Global Agenda Council
+President, Religious Freedom & Business Foundation Member, World Economic Forum's Global Agenda Council on the Role of Faith